dawidhermann/flow-conductor/DOCUMENTATION.md

-# request-orchestrator Documentation
+# flow-conductor Documentation

-Complete documentation for request-orchestrator, a declarative API workflow orchestration library for Node.js.
+Complete documentation for flow-conductor, a declarative API workflow orchestration library for Node.js.

-## What is request-orchestrator?
+## What is flow-conductor?

-Request-orchestrator is a **backend orchestration tool** for building complex API workflows.
+Flow-conductor is a **backend orchestration tool** for building complex API workflows.
 It's designed for scenarios where you need to:

 - Chain multiple sequential HTTP requests where each depends on the previous result
 - Handle complex error scenarios with compensation logic